alexfernandez/alexfernandez.github.io/2025/on-art.md

 to which there was hardly any escape.
 The modern version would be that we live in a [computer simulation](https://pinchito.es/2021/understanding-simulation).

+[Are we just a brain in a vat?
+Source: Flick user [Gaetan Lee](https://www.flickr.com/people/43078695@N00) via [Wikimedia](https://commons.wikimedia.org/wiki/File:Human_brain_in_a_vat.jpg).](pics/on-art-brain-in-a-vat.jpg "A human brain in a jar of some yellowish liquidto preserve it, with the legend 'Homo' on top and 'D.694.2' at the bottom.")

 Let's suppose that we somehow live in the world that we perceive.
 What we observe is that many humans can easily made to react the same way to the same stimulus.
 At a comedic monologue everyone laughs in unison at the same time,